gitrdm/lojban-parser/docs/proposed/tree-sitter-integration.md

 - Reuse existing tokenization via an external scanner to surface the current 900-series `lexer_*` compounds initially.
 - Keep existing C CLI parser intact (Bison) while we converge on parity; enable side-by-side validation.

+## Priority: implement the full grammar (corpus as acceptance test)

+Implement the full grammar correctly now.
+Use the large test corpus at `tests/regress/inputs/test_sentences.jsonl` with the canonical results in `tests/regress/outputs/sentences_results.jsonl` as the acceptance test for coverage and correctness.
+Avoid quick, one-off hacks purely to “make the corpus pass”; fixes should advance the complete grammar and scanner in line with Lojban semantics.

 Non-goals (phase 1)
 - Rewriting the lexical/preparser pipeline from scratch.
 - Producing exactly identical AST node numbering/shape as the current C parser (we’ll document a mapping).